Nro001/Nro-Galaxy-Editor/README.md

 **0.9.2: Drag-drop savefile, read, parse, generate visual.**
 ------------------------
-* Installed Godot Lua Plugin, rewrote my lua scripts
+* Added [https://github.com/gilzoide/godot-lua-pluginscript](https://github.com/gilzoide/godot-lua-pluginscript), rewrote my lua scripts from scratch
 * Parses the contents of the star section of the save game using Lua since their string functions are crucial for pattern-matching.
 * It can get most from elements to sub-elements either if it's used right now or not but I'm still confused why it can't get some things sometimes,  added contingencies as solution for necessary variables especially the `bridge` variable in the `hyperlane`.
 * Can drag and drop `gamestate` file to the executable to start the visual generation, so far it's the only way to initiate it.